mirror-and-star/treatise/01-creation/index.md

 # Creation, Cosmogony, and Cosmology

+Creation matters because it is the first and deepest question.
+Before morality, ritual, doctrine, or community, religion traditionally claimed authority over the mystery of existence itself: where the universe came from, why it is here, and what human life means within it.
+We are reviewing the creation accounts of the major religions not because we intend to accept them, but because they show how earlier cultures tried to answer the deepest questions with the symbolic, imaginative, and metaphysical tools available to them.
+Some of these accounts may contain poetic or psychological insight, but as explanations of reality they are limited, culturally conditioned, and often no longer intellectually honest for the modern mind.
+A coherent religion of the future must therefore take these questions back: not by replacing old dogmas with new dogmas, and not by pretending that science has already answered everything, but by reopening the great questions with seriousness, humility, evidence, reason, and wonder.
+The question of creation is too profound to be surrendered either to inherited mythology or to a shallow modern indifference.

 How the cosmos came into being is a question that still eludes us.
 The existence of anything at all, rather than a state of total nothingness, fundamentally defies intuition.
 We possess robust models for the happenings of the early universe, yet no definitive theory for its absolute genesis.
 When confronted without the comfort of assumed answers, the sheer reality of existence ceases to be merely a scientific puzzle and stands as an immense and profound mystery.
 How fortunate we are to experience the inexplicable grace of existence.

 The modern mind, shaped by scientific explanation and historical criticism, often finds early cosmogonic myths (creation myths) unsatisfying because they explain the origin of the world through divine personalities, symbolic events, and poetic imagination rather than impersonal laws, evidence, or causal mechanisms.
 For this reason, such narratives may even be ridiculed as primitive or naïve, even though it is possible that they were meant less as literal science and more of symbolic attempts to express humanity’s place within the mystery of existence.